Jeremy Pena Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is fourth in the league with a collective 10.3 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 10.2 K/9, the fourth-best in the league.

-- The Rangers' 3.95 team ERA ranks 10th among all league pitching staffs.
+- The Rangers have a 3.80 team ERA that ranks eighth among all MLB pitching staffs.

-- The Rangers give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- The Rangers give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Perez (1-1) starts for the Rangers, his third of the season.
+- Gray (1-1) takes the mound for the Rangers to make his third start of the season.

-- In his most recent appearance on Saturday, the left-hander threw five innings against the Chicago Cubs, allowing two earned runs while surrendering five hits.
+- The right-hander last pitched on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.